 Virgin | 85 years at the time of completion.
 If it's less, we require it to be extended on or before completion. |

 Lease extensions in Louth can be a difficult process.
-We recommend you get guidance from a conveyancing solicitor and valuer with experience in this area.
+We recommend you obtain guidance from a lawyer and valuer with experience in lease extensions.

 We provide you with an expert from a selection of lease extension solicitors, which ensures a targeted and efficient service as you have a dedicated port of call with an individual lawyer.
-Our lease extension solicitors have in-depth market knowledge dealing with Louth lease extensions and further afield, as well as any potential issues which may arise as well as problems with the Leasehold Valuation Tribunal.
+Our lease extension solicitors have a wealth of experience dealing with Louth lease extensions and further afield, as well as any potential issues which may arise as well as problems with the Leasehold Valuation Tribunal.